-In Houston, LNGL team members have provided support as volunteers to the Houston Food Bank, a non-profit organization that collects and distributes food to hunger relief charities.
-Following the devastating floods from Hurricane Harvey that impacted thousands in the Houston area, our employees and their families were out in the community helping to clean out homes damaged by the storms.
+In Houston, LNGL team members have provided support as volunteers to the Houston Food Bank, a non-profit organization that collects and distributes food to hunger relief charities, to Child Advocates Santa's Wish List Program, and to the Houston Public Library Foundation.

 In Nova Scotia, home to our Bear Head LNG and Bear Paw Pipeline projects, LNGL staff are active in the community including the region of our project site on Point Tupper, Richmond County, Nova Scotia as well as in Halifax where our project office is located.
-This year, Bear Head LNG was proud to be a foundation sponsor for Grand-Pre' 2017, a reconciliation and celebration of over 400 years of friendship and alliance between the indigenous Mi'kmaq people and the Acadians, at the Grand-Pre' UNESCO World Heritage Site.
-Bear Head LNG is a member of the Cape Breton Partnership, the Straights Area Chamber of Commerce, the Maritime
+Bear Head LNG is a member of the Cape Breton Partnership, the Straights Area Chamber of Commerce, the Maritime Energy Association, and sponsors local arts, activities, and charities including the Port Hawkesbury ROC Centre, which assists people with disabilities work towards their hopes and dreams, St. Martha's Hospital Foundation, and the Granville Green street concert series.
+Bear Head LNG is also pleased to have delivered on its commitments to ensuring local benefits and meaningful indigenous participation through signing of a Mutual Benefits Agreement with the Assembly of Nova Scotia Mi'kmaq Chiefs.
+In addition, Bear Head LNG signed a Project Labour Agreement with the Nova Scotia Construction Labour Relations Association Ltd and Cape Breton Unions.
+This agreement commits Bear Head and the Unions to work together to support positive labour relations and conditions, including a diverse, safe, efficient and respectful work environment including giving priority to qualified residents of

-Energy Association, and sponsors local arts, activities, and charities including the Port Hawkesbury ROC Centre, which assists people with disabilities work towards their hopes and dreams, St. Martha's Hospital Foundation, and the Granville Green street concert series.
+Cape Breton Island and mainland Nova Scotia.

-RESPONSIBLE CONSUMPTION AND PRODUCTION
+Responsible Consumption and Production